Should Christians use social media?

 • Is it necessarily detrimental to your holiness or growth as a Christian?
 No!

 Against the standards that Paul has set, having a social media account falls into the category of "permissible activities."
 But that isn't the whole story.
 Paul goes on to warn that even permissible activities may have unintended consequences.
-Just because something is "permissible" doesn't mean that it builds you up or is good for you as a Christian.
+Just because something is "permissible" doesn't mean that it always builds you up or is good for you as a Christian.

 Let's look at those three categories again in a little bit more depth.

 • Is the use of social media identified as a sin in the Bible?
 No, the Bible never mentions social media.
 It didn't exist back then.
-But there are many warnings in the Bible against things like gossip and speaking bad things about other people.
-(2 Corinthians 12:20).
+But there are many warnings in the Bible against things like gossip and speaking bad things about other people (2 Corinthians 12:20).
 If we use social media to do any of those things, we are using it in a sinful way.

 • Is social media inherently linked with any immoral behaviour?
 No, but it can be.
 There are many ways in which people abuse social media to engage in or promote immoral behaviour.
 If you are tempted to use social media to do anything immoral, then Paul tells you that you should run away from it as fast as you can (1 Corinthians 6:18).